DSIN-INSA-Strasbourg/Hermes/plugins/datasources/ldap/README.md

                     # "value2" to it
                     attrnameToAddList: [value1, value2]

-                  # Facultative : entry's attributes to modify
+                  # Facultative : the attributes to modify in the entry
                   modify:
                     # Create attribute if it doesn't exist, and replace all its
                     # value by "value"